chrisronline/angular-promise-cache/README.md

 Latest Update
 ------
+v0.0.7 added a remove method and support for a TTL that never expires (-1)

 v0.0.6 includes a major fix

 v0.0.5 is now available and comes packaged with support for local storage!

 Huh?